Scott Fletcher (ice hockey)

 Scott Fletcher (born January 12, 1988) is an American former professional ice hockey defenseman.
 He most recently played with the Trenton Titans of the ECHL during the 2011–12 season.

 Early life

-Fletcher was born in Haslett, Michigan.
-He grew up playing for the Honeybaked AAA Hockey Club in Oak Park, Michigan.
+Fletcher was born in Waterford, Michigan and grew up in Haslett, Michigan.
+He played minor hockey for the West Michigan Warriors and Honeybaked AAA Hockey Club in Oak Park, Michigan.

 Career

 In 2004, Fletcher was drafted by the Saginaw Spirit in the second round (22nd overall) of the Ontario Hockey League Priority Selection.
 Before turning pro, he spent time with the Saginaw Spirit, Tri-City Storm of the USHL, Mississauga IceDogs, Niagara IceDogs, and Plymouth Whalers.